 The most lead changes occurred at BMS in the 1991 Valleydale 500 when Rusty Wallace won the race after 40 lead changes.

 Johnny Allen crossed the finish line first in the inaugural BMS race, but he was driving in relief of Jack Smith, who gets credit for Bristol's first victory.

-Kyle Busch leads all Nationwide Series drivers in wins at BMS with six.
+Kyle Busch leads all XFINITY Series drivers in wins at BMS with seven.